tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 The *d* value provides an interesting property with regards to atomicity, it is shared before signatures are public which in turn allows the two transactions to be atomic once the transactions are published and by taking difference of any two Schnorr signatures one is able to construct transcripts, such as an atomic swap multisig contract.

-This is a critical feature for MimbleWimble, which was previously though to be unable to support atomic swaps or lightning channels.
+This is a critical feature for Mimblewimble, which was previously thought to be unable to support atomic swaps or lightning channels.

 ---

-## Adaptive Signatures

-This multisignature protocol can be modified to produce an adaptive signature, which serves as the building block for all scriptless script functions.

-If two parties are considered: rather than providing their nonce *R* in the multisignature protocol, a blinding factor *T* is conceived and sent in addition to *R* (*R+T*).
-So it can be seen that *R* is not blinded, it has instead been offset by the secret value *T*.

-Here, the Schnorr multisignature construction is modified such that the first party generates T<sub>1</sub> =t<sub>1</sub>G.

-In place of R<sub>1</sub> it passes R<sub>1</sub> +T<sub>1</sub>  to the other parties.

-Alongside s<sub>1</sub> it passes T<sub>1</sub>

-Adaptive signature= (T<sub>1</sub> , T<sub>1</sub>  + R<sub>1</sub>, s<sub>1</sub> )

-So one follows the protocol, and receives a signature that is partially valid: valid if it offset by a secret value *t* that only one party knows.
-It then becomes simple for everyone involved to verify that this occurrence.

-(s, R) is not valid but (s+t<sub>1</sub>,R ) is valid

-Before signing, the other parties need to check s<sub>1</sub>G=R<sub>1</sub>+eP<sub>1</sub>

-Thus, knowledge of t<sub>1</sub> will be equivalent to knowledge of a valid signature.

-The above is very general however, by attaching auxiliary proofs to T<sub>1</sub>  one can derive an adaptive signature that will let one translate correct movement of the auxiliary protocol into a valid signature.

----

 ## Atomic (Cross-chain Swaps) Example with Adaptive Signatures

-Alice has a certain number of coins on a particular blockchain; Bob also has a certain number of coins on another blockchain.
-Alice and Bob want to engage in an atomic exchange, however neither of the blockchains are aware of each other nor are they able to verify each others transactions.
+Alice has a certain number of coins on a particular block chain; Bob also has a certain number of coins on another block chain.
+Alice and Bob want to engage in an atomic exchange, however neither of the block chains are aware of each other nor are they able to verify each others transactions.

-The  classical way of achieving this involves the use of the blockchain's script system to put a hash preimage challenge and then reveal the same preimage on both sides: Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it of one chain to the other chain to take his coins.
+The  classical way of achieving this involves the use of the block chain's script system to put a hash preimage challenge and then reveal the same preimage on both sides: Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it of one chain to the other chain to take his coins.

 Using adaptive signatures, the same result can be achieved through simpler means.
-In this case, both Alice and Bob put up their coins on two of two outputs on each blockchain.
+In this case, both Alice and Bob put up their coins on two of two outputs on each block chain.
 They sign the multisignature protocols in parallel, where Bob then gives Alice the adaptive signatures for each side using the same value (T<sub>1</sub>); Meaning that for Bob to take his coins he needs to reveal t and for Alice to take her coins she needs to reveal T. Bob then replaces one of the signatures (s, R) with (s+t<sub>1</sub>,R )and publishes t, taking his coins.
-Alice computes t<sub>1</sub>  from the final signature, visible on the blockchain and uses that to reveal another signature, giving her her coins.
+Alice computes t<sub>1</sub>  from the final signature, visible on the block chain and uses that to reveal another signature, giving her her coins.

 Thus it can be seen that atomicity is achieved.
-One is still able to exchange information but now there are no explicit hashes or preimages on the blockchain: No script properties are necessary and privacy is achieved.
+One is still able to exchange information but now there are no explicit hashes or preimages on the block chain: No script properties are necessary and privacy is achieved.

 ---

-## MimbleWimble's Scriptless Script
+## Mimblewimble's Core Scriptless Script

-As previously stated, MimbleWimble is a blockchain design.
+As previously stated, Mimblewimble is a block chain design.
 Built similarly to Bitcoin, every transaction has inputs and outputs.
 Each input and output has a corresponding key, referred to as a confidential transition commitment.
 Confidential commitments have an interesting property where in a valid balanced transaction  one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
 Taking the difference results in the multisignature key of the owners of every output and every input in the transaction.
 This is referred to as the kernel.

 In order for a transaction to be considered valid, a signature is required with this key.
 This ensures two things

 1. The signature authorises the transaction and proves that the owners of the outputs and inputs are in agreement of the transaction
 2. Secondly, the fact that the signature is possible, suggests that this difference is actually a multisignature key, which in turn means that the transaction balanced, using this proof of non-inflation.
 This highlights the validity of a transaction, where all relevant parties authorise it and no coins were created or destroyed.

-The core of MimbleWimble is that every transaction is compressed into a single key and a single signature, which has far reaching potential.
+The core of Mimblewimble is that every transaction is compressed into a single key and a single signature, which has far reaching potential.

 ---